inmanturbo / homework

 Key Components

-- HomeworkServiceProvider: Registers routes, views, and middleware
+(similar to Passport) - HomeworkServiceProvider: Registers routes, loads views, and binds contracts

 - AuthenticateRequest: Handles OAuth authentication for both authorization code and refresh token flows